Ulviyya Ali

-Ulviyya Ali (full name: Ulviyya Ali gizi Guliyeva; (Ülviyyə Əli qızı Quliyeva); born October 13, 1993, Goychay) is an Azerbaijani independent journalist, human rights activist, and political prisoner.
+Ulviyya Ali gizi Guliyeva (Ülviyyə Əli qızı Quliyeva; born October 13, 1993 in Goychay) is an Azerbaijani independent journalist, human rights activist, and political prisoner.
 She worked as a journalist for Voice of America (VoA) from 2019 to 2025.

 Since 2012, Ulviyya Ali has covered all major human rights violations occurring in Azerbaijan on her X (formerly Twitter) page, drawing the attention of international media.
 Her posts, as well as videos and photos authored by her, have been cited and used in reports concerning Azerbaijan in global news outlets.

 In February 2025, after the accreditation of Voice of America correspondents was revoked in Azerbaijan, Ali declared that she would continue her journalistic work independently.
 Despite the lack of a media platform to publish her work, she began sharing her reports on her personal Facebook page and remained active in journalism.

 Three months later, during the night of May 6 to 7, 2025, Ali was detained in connection with the "Meydan TV case" and was placed in pre-trial detention by a ruling of the Khatai District Court on May 7.
 She and others arrested in the same case were charged under Article 206.3.2 of the Criminal Code of Azerbaijan (smuggling on preliminary arrangement by group of persons).
 Ali denied the charges, stating she was not affiliated with Meydan TV and had made this clear four months before her arrest.
 She considers her detention to be linked solely to her journalistic activities.

 Several local and international human rights organizations have condemned her arrest as politically motivated and have called on the Azerbaijani authorities to release her immediately.

 She is currently being held at the Baku Pre-Trial Detention Center under the authority of the Ministry of Justice’s Penitentiary Service.

-Early life
+Life

 Ulviyya Ali gizi Guliyeva was born on October 13, 1993, in the Goychay District of Azerbaijan.
 Shortly after her birth, her family moved to Baku and later relocated to Tambov, Russia, where she spent her early childhood.
 She lived in Russia until the age of eight.
 In June 2001, the family returned to Azerbaijan.